aws-samples/data-protection/usecase-9/README.md

 * If you are not familiar with switching roles, follow this tutorial if needed: [Assume Role in Console](https://view.highspot.com/viewer/5d66bc5cc79c523342504c3e)

-#### 8. Build the application infrastructure by deploying the cloudformation template below
+#### 8. Build the application infrastructure by deploying the Cloudformation template below

 Please download the CF template by right clicking and save link as the filename *template-appdev.yaml* [AppDev Cloudformation Stack](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-7/cf-templates/template-app-dev.yaml) by right clicking and saving the yaml file on your laptop.